toopster/dsc-mod-3-project-v2-1-online-ds-sp-000/README.md

 with improving accuracy, that aim to predict the condition of the waterpoints.

 presentation.pdf
-# A non-technical presentation of the project findings
+# A non-technical presentation of the project findings.

 regional_choropleth.html
-#
+# Choropleth map highlighting regional variations in the percentage of functional waterpoints throughout Tanzania.

 └── source-data